Mode-conditioned music learning and composition: a spiking neural network inspired by neuroscience and psychology: Acknowledgments

 \section{Acknowledgments}

 This work is supported by the Strategic Priority Research Program of the Chinese Academy of Sciences (Grant No.XDB1010302).

-\section{Author Contributions}
+\subsection{Author contributions}

-Qian.L designed the study, implemented the code, conducted the experiments, and drafted the manuscript.
+Q.L designed the study, implemented the code, conducted the experiments, and drafted the manuscript.
 Y.Z. supervised the project and contributed to the manuscript writing.
 MHR.T. assisted with code maintenance.

-\section{Declaration of interests}
+\subsection{Declaration of interests}

 The authors declare that they have no competing interests.